mishl-dev/marinai/README.md

 - Personality-appropriate emoji selection

 ### 💌 Boredom DMs (Duolingo-style)
-- If you haven't talked to Marin in 2+ days, she might DM you
+- If you haven't talked to Marin in 1+ day, she might DM you
 - "hey... haven't heard from you in a while..."
 - Won't spam — only one pending DM at a time
 - Responding to her DM gives bonus affection!

+### 🧠 Agency System (NEW!)
+Marin has her own **internal state** that makes her feel alive:

+#### 💭 Proactive Thoughts
+- Marin thinks about close friends and reaches out unprompted
+- Higher affection = higher chance of random messages
+- Messages reference what she's currently doing/thinking

+#### 📓 Personal Journal
+- Marin has her own activities, projects, and thoughts
+- **Current Activity**: "working on a cosplay", "watching anime", etc.
+- **Current Project**: "Miku cosplay", "a bunny girl costume", etc.
+- **On Her Mind**: Random thoughts that influence conversations
+- These shift over time (every 30 minutes)

+#### 🎭 State-Aware Responses
+- Marin references her current activity in conversations
+- Her mood is influenced by how recent interactions went
+- Creates a sense of continuity and presence

 ### ⏰ Reminders
 - Set reminders that Marin will deliver